Suncrusher/openhab-addons/bundles/org.openhab.binding.smartmeterosgp/README.md

 _Note that it is planned to generate some part of this based on the XML files within ```src/main/resources/OH-INF/thing``` of your binding._

 - `bridge`: Short description of the Bridge, if any
-- `sample`: Short description of the Thing with the ThingTypeUID `sample`
+- `optical`: Short description of the Thing with the ThingTypeUID `optical`

 ## Discovery